davidhalter/jedi/README.rst

 <https://stackoverflow.com/questions/tagged/python-jedi>`_ *with the label* ``python-jedi``.

 Jedi is a static analysis tool for Python that can be used in IDEs/editors.
-Its historic focus is autocompletion, but does static analysis for now as well.
+Jedi has a focus on autocompletion and goto functionality.
 Jedi is fast and is very well tested.
-It understands Python on a deeper level than all other static analysis frameworks for Python.
+It understands Python and stubs on a deep level.

-Jedi has support for two different goto functions.
-It's possible to search for related names and to list all names in a Python file and infer them.
-Jedi understands docstrings and you can use Jedi autocompletion in your REPL as well.
+Jedi has support for different goto functions.
+It's possible to search for usages and list names in a Python file to get information about them.

-Jedi uses a very simple API to connect with IDEs.
+Jedi uses a very simple API to connect with IDE's.
 There's a reference implementation as a `VIM-Plugin <https://github.com/davidhalter/jedi-vim>`_, which uses Jedi's autocompletion.
 We encourage you to use Jedi in your IDEs.
-It's really easy.
+Autocompletion in your REPL is also possible, IPython uses it natively and for the CPython REPL you have to install it.

 Jedi can currently be used with the following editors/projects: